nimiq/keyguard/client/README.md

 ````

 # Usage:
-Add a new file 'KeyguardRequests.d.ts' to your project folder and make sure it is included in your .tsconfig.
+Add a new file 'KeyguardRequest.d.ts' to your project folder and make sure it is included in your .tsconfig.
 That file
 should contain:
 ````
 // tslint:disable-next-line no-reference
-/// <reference path="./node_modules/@nimiq/keyguard-client/types/KeyguardRequests.d.ts" />
+/// <reference path="./node_modules/@nimiq/keyguard-client/types/KeyguardRequest.d.ts" />

 ````